braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/shareplay.md

 # Apple Shareplay and In-App Messages

 > Shareplay is a newly released feature that enables iOS 15 Facetime users to have a shared media experience across their devices, offering real-time audio and video syncing.
-This integration allows Braze customers to take advantage of the notoriety of Facetime, one of the most popular messaging options for iOS users, and the newly released `GroupActivities` framework to integrate Shareplay into your applications and Braze in-app messages.
+This integration allows Braze customers to take advantage of the success of Facetime, one of the most popular video conferencing options for iOS users, and the newly released `GroupActivities` framework to integrate Shareplay into your applications and Braze in-app messages.

 ## Overview